mrquincle/fitbit-fatbat/README.md

     2802 0000 0100 7002 0000 1522 242F 1507
     ...

+Here `1522 242F 1507` is my device id.
+The value `6B02` and `7002` is a counter expressing the total number of bytes communication back and forth between my laptop and the Fitbit.

 The `MICRO_DUMP` has a different opcode:

     3002 0000 0100 5302 0000 1522 242F 1507